You’ve heard it a million times: a picture is worth a thousand words.

 Obviously, you’re going to trust your friend who has had firsthand experience staying in the hotel you’re considering.

 You don’t have much control over whether or not customers talk about your hotel with loved ones (except by offering an exceptional guest experience, of course!).
 But you can help ensure that your happy guests help you with the modern-day equivalent of word-of-mouth marketing by sharing photos of their experience on social media.
+Not sure how to make it happen?
+We have a few content tricks that may be useful to you.

 Using visual UGC allows you to keep customer acquisition costs low